Connect with others who understand.

 Talk With Others Who Understand

-Have you had swelling in your feet after starting or stopping prednisone?
+Have you had swelling in your feet after starting or stopping lupus medication?
 How have you managed it?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 A MyLupusTeam Member